quiver-dev/quiver-leaderboards-godot-plugin/README.md

 * Create an account on [quiver.dev](https://quiver.dev), if you haven't already.
 * [Create a project](https://quiver.dev/projects/up/) on Quiver associated with your game, if you haven't already.
 * Go to your project's leaderboards dashboard on the [Quiver Leaderboards page](https://quiver.dev/leaderboards/), go to the Settings tab, and copy the authentication token and then go to your Godot editor -> Project Settings -> Quiver -> General and paste your auth token.
 * Next, create a new test leaderboard.
 Call it whatever you'd like.
-After you create it, copy the leaderboard's ID.
+After you create it, copy the leaderboard's ID from the Leaderboard settings page.

 ### Test it!
-* Somewhere in your game's code, add the following code: `Leaderboards.post_guest_score(<your leaderboard id>, 100, "Test Player")`
+* Somewhere in your game's code, add the following code: `await Leaderboards.post_guest_score(<your leaderboard id>, 100, "Test Player")`
 * Once you've run the code, [view the dashboard](https://quiver.dev/leaderboards/) to see the new score.

 ## Usage